keboola/connection-docs/extractors/aws-s3/index.md

 ### Setting Up a New AWS S3 Bucket

-Alternatively you can use our [AWS CloudFormation template](https://github.com/keboola/s3-extractor/blob/master/aws-services.json) to create a new S3 bucket and a pair of users, one of which has write permissions and the other only read-only permissions.
+Alternatively, you can use our [AWS CloudFormation template](https://github.com/keboola/s3-extractor/blob/master/aws-services.json) to create a new S3 bucket and a pair of users, one of which has write permissions and the other only read-only permissions.
-You will give the write permissions to the application storing files in CSV and the read-only permissions to the S3 extractor.
+Give the write permissions to the application storing files in CSV and the read-only permissions to the S3 extractor.

 ## Advanced